Buttermilk Pumpkin Waffles

 - Pumpkin: I use Farmer's Market Pumpkin Puree, this makes these organic waffles super fluffy!

 - Buttermilk: You can use store bought or homemade, either works.
 If you don't have buttermilk you can use regular milk, but the flavor profile won't be the same.
-Making your own homemade buttermilk is super easy, give my recipe a try!
+Making your own Organic Buttermilk Recipe is super easy, give my recipe a try!

 Step 1